This post may contain affiliate links. Please read my disclosure.

 - Be careful not to let the broth come to a boil as the milk in the broth may curdle.

 - To control the saltiness of your ramen, I suggest using homemade or low sodium chicken broth.
-You can also use pork broth.
+You can also use pork broth or vegetable broth to make this vegetarian/vegan.

 Natalie